Guide for Sukkot

 Overview of the Holiday

-One of the three pilgrimage festivals that the Jewish people were commanded to celebrate each year is Sukkot – the Festival of Booths, which lasts a week from the 15th to the 21st of Tishrei (and in the Diaspora until the 22nd).
+One of the three pilgrimage festivals that the Jewish people were commanded to celebrate each year is Sukkot – the Festival of Booths, which lasts a week from the 15th to the 21st of Tishrei (and outside of Israel until the 22nd).
 The first day is a Yom Tov, and the rest of the 7 days are known as the Intermediate Days of the Festival.
 (A separate Festival –Shemini Atzeret or Simchat Torah – immediately follows Sukkot on the 8th day, the 22nd of Tishrei in Israel and on the 23rd in the Diaspora).

 Dwelling in the sukkah (booth) is an integral part of the Festival.
 During the week we spend more time in the sukkah than in our house.
 It is an uplifting spiritual experience to live in the sukkah, and a quality family time as well.